*Updated July 08, 2017*

 UPDATE 2017: Penang Food Hunt

-For this particular food trip in Penang, my sixth, me and my buddy went
+For this particular food trip in Penang, me and my buddy went

 back to our old favorites and discovered new ones.
 And this time around, we